adampresley/mailslurper-go/README.md

 Release Notes
 -------------

+**2014-05-05**
+* Mails that contain HTML or are multipart text and HTML now display HTML in the viewer
+* Added ability to search the subject and bodies of mails to filter mail list
+* Added sorting of mail items
+* Addressed a date parsing issue with mails that have the timezone wrapped in parentheses
+* Addressed browser resize issue.
+Layout now is resizable and more responsive
+* Removed unneeded code
+* Updated several libraries

 **2013-12-15**
 * Added new interface to the administrator to change settings to *config.json*
 * Some code cleanup